EcoDemonstrator: ecoDemonstrator program

 The ecoDemonstrator program was formally launched in 2011, in partnership with American Airlines and the FAA.
 The first ecoDemonstrator aircraft, a Boeing 737-800, operated during 2012.
-Since then a different aircraft has been used each year, excepting 2013 and 2017, with testing operations lasting from a few weeks to over six months.
+Since then a different aircraft has been used each year, excepting 2013 and 2017 and a single aircraft from 2022 to 2024, with testing operations lasting from a few weeks to over six months.
 The testing is usually done in collaboration with many industry partners, including NASA, the FAA, airlines, makers of engines, equipment and software, and academic institutions.
 The results of the tests are rarely publicised, respecting the confidentiality of the industrial partners.
-Up to 2022, of the roughly 230 technologies tested, about a third have been progressed on to Boeing's products and services.
+As of 2024 the program has tested over 250 technologies, of which 28% have been implemented, 52% are still under development, and 20% "provided helpful learnings" and were abandoned.

-In 2022, the ninth aircraft in the program, a Boeing 777-200ER wore a special 10th anniversary livery.
+The 2022-4 aircraft, the ninth in the program, wore a special 10th anniversary livery.